wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.youtube.com/watch?v=5nqqL1rjIY4">VIDEO</a>:
 This also means you won't be able to go back and change answers in previous questions answered.

-There is a 5 year experience requirement, attested by other professionals.
+There is a 5 year experience requirement, attested by other professionals after you pass the exam.

 You need to pass at least 70% on <em>each</em> of the eight CISSP domains.

-PROTIP: I think Mike Chapple's 33-hour LinkedIn Learning videos (and <a target="_blank" href="https://www.youtube.com/channel/UCcefHUoPp8aKB7vaafrulgw/videos">on YouTube</a>) provide the most detailed, best sequenced introductory lectures, <a target="_blank" href="https://www.youtube.com/watch?v=ERi6uB6qyHQ">updated for the May 2021 BOK</a>.
-He includes demos of the most popular software.
-Links to each CISSP domains contains a link to his tutorial on that domain.

-Numbers to the right of his videos are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>:
+### CISSP Domains

-   1. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-1-security-and-risk-management" title=" 2h 52m">
+   1. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-1-security-and-risk-management" title=" 2h 52m">
    Security and Risk Management</a> - 334
-   2. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-2-asset-security">
+   2. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-2-asset-security">
    Asset Security</a> - 44
-   3. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-3-security-architecture-and-engineering">
+   3. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a>  <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-3-security-architecture-and-engineering">
    Security (Architecture and) Engineering</a> - 268
-   4. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-4-communication-and-network-security">
+   4. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-4-communication-and-network-security">
    (Communication and) Network Security</a> - 114 on OSI model
-   5. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">
+   5. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">
    Identity and Access Management (IAM)</a> - 82 on biometrics
-   6. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">
+   6. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-5-identity-and-access-management">
    Security Assessment and Testing</a> - 41 on NIST SP 800-92
-   7. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-7-security-operations">
+   7. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-7-security-operations">
    Security Operations</a> - 245
-   8. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-8-software-development-security/" title="Released: 4/19/2021">
+   8. <a target="_blank" href="https://wilsonmar.github.io/cyber-security">></a> <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-8-software-development-security/" title="Released: 4/19/2021">
    Secure Software Security (Development Lifecycle)</a> - 164 includes a <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-8-software-development-security/fuzz-testing">demo of ZAP Proxy for fuzzing</a>, <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-8-software-development-security/code-repositories">Git & GitHub</a>.
    <br /><br />

+Click on ">>" in front of each link to reach my notes at <a target="_blank" href="https://wilsonmar.github.io/cyber-security">https://wilsonmar.github.io/cyber-security</a>

+Numbers to the right of his videos are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>:

+Links under each domain title are to Mike Chapple's 33-hour LinkedIn Learning videos (and <a target="_blank" href="https://www.youtube.com/channel/UCcefHUoPp8aKB7vaafrulgw/videos">on YouTube</a>).
+He provides detailed, sequenced lectures, <a target="_blank" href="https://www.youtube.com/watch?v=ERi6uB6qyHQ">updated for the May 2021 BOK</a>.
+He includes demos of the most popular software.
+Links to each CISSP domains contains a link to his tutorial on that domain.

 Parentheses in domain names contain words removed in the 2023 version of CISSP.